 3. Please donŐt change the program and donŐt add subtract or substitute different products.
 The programs are designed as they are for a reason.
 Most often, making changes damages or even ruins the program because of the placeholder concept.

 WHY NOT JUST TAKE FOOD-BASED VITAMINS AND MINERALS?

-Many other examples could be cited.
-The reasoning is the same.
-Please ponder the placeholder concept, as it is a very important theoretical idea that is incorporated into all nutritional balancing programs.
+Please ponder the placeholder concept, as it is a very important theoretical idea that is essential for success with development programs.